MystenLabs/suifrens-display-system/README.md

 pnpm run storybook
 ```

 We have also provided a backend built using Fastify that can generate SuiFren character images based on live on-chain data.
-For this functionality, we take advantage of React DOM to statically render our SuiFren image component into a valid SVG asset.
+For this functionality, we take advantage of ReactDOM to statically render SuiFren image components into valid SVG assets.
 To get the backend running:

 ```
 pnpm run dev
 ```

-We can now test out the `/suifrens/<suiFrenId>/svg` API by visiting this [URL](http://localhost:3000/suifrens/0xbe79e1415bb4fd7d0d83b325110086d7604ffeaf526dabb30380fe7ae3c51e19/svg) which renders a Capy on Sui mainnet.
+We can now test out the `/suifrens/:suiFrenId/svg` API by visiting this [URL](http://localhost:3000/suifrens/0xbe79e1415bb4fd7d0d83b325110086d7604ffeaf526dabb30380fe7ae3c51e19/svg) which returns a Capy image based on a mainnet SuiFren object.